antoinedc/resolv-dilutor/README.md

 1. Push your code to a Git repository
 2. Connect your repository to Netlify
-3. Configure the build settings:
-   - Build command: `npm run build`
-   - Publish directory: `dist`
-4. Set the environment variables in Netlify dashboard
+3. Configure environment variables in Netlify's dashboard
-5. Deploy!
+4. Deploy!